🎁 New traders: 100% Deposit Match up to $500 · 0% fees · instant USDC payoutsClaim it →

 Has Polymarket ever been hacked?

-Polymarket's smart contracts have not experienced any significant security breach or asset loss.
-For a platform that has operated over six years whilst managing peak total value locked in the billions, this represents a noteworthy safety record.
+Polymarket's smart contracts have not experienced any significant breach or asset loss.
+For a platform that has operated for six years whilst managing billions at peak total value locked, this represents a noteworthy security achievement.

 What happened with the CFTC action in 2022?